April Palmieri: Pulsallama

 The no wave art-punk band Pulsallama opened for The Clash's Combat Rock tour several times in 1982 as an all-woman, all-percussion band.
 Their music has been described as percussive-heavy, crude, and shrieking.
 Their album, The Devil Lives in my Husband's Body, released on London's Y Records, has been described as a "joke that gets funnier every time you hear it."
 The song single was described as polyrhythmic, with a narrative that describes a man who howls like a hound and barks nightly in his basement.
 The song has been called a "post-new wave social satire" of suburban discord.
 Ann Magnuson, Wendy Wild and Jean Caffeine were among the members of the band.

 The band was active from 1980 to 1983; their distinctive sound has been compared to Bow Wow Wow and Bananarama.
 They performed in cocktail dresses with unusual props and instruments such as kitchen utensils.
 Jen B. Larson of BandCamp writes that for their first show, "Pulsallama recruited members from the Ladies Auxiliary of the Lower East Side, Magnuson's "twisted version" of a conservative women's civic club — plus [Jean] Caffeine, a practiced drummer from San Francisco punk band The Urge," and Palmieri recalled, "[she] did not know it was an actual band, and missed the second show."
 They toured Europe and the U.S. East Coast and were known for their "primal, yet glamorous absurdity" and cacophonous stage antics.
-Their neo-Dada music was both a refection and critique of the Reagan Era.
+Their neo-Dada music was both a reflection and critique of the Reagan Era.

 The band emerged during the Club 57 Downtown scene cabaret in New York City as part of the tongue-in-cheek "Ladies Auxil [sic]" at the venue.
 The band was spontaneously formed to perform at the 'Rites of Spring Bacchanal' event.
 A writer for NME magazine wrote of their shows, "“I was dancing, screaming and laughing, all at the same time.”

 Palmieri was also a close personal friend of performer and downtown scene figure, John Sex, and documented his life during the 1980s.
 Palmieri, who was a frequent performer at Club 57, recalls that the performance art space on Saint Marks Place was: “an open house to express yourself.
 We were delighted to let loose and be ourselves.”

 In July 2020, the band released a self-titled album of songs recorded live in New York in 1983.